-My name is Ruslan, born in 1982 in Karakol, Kyrgyzstan.
-Since 2006 I have been working at the Kazakh travel organization Khan Tengri as coordinator of summer tours.
+My name is Ruslan; I was born in 1982 in Karakol, Kyrgyzstan.
+Since 2006, I have been working for the Kazakhstan travel organization Khan Tengri as a summer travel coordinator.

-How was your first meeting with Ryce Travel?
-I met Peter in 2015, when he came to explore the region with his friends.
-The south of Kazakhstan has many opportunities for winter tourism and I showed them the most beautiful places.
-Meanwhile I have the feeling that I have known Peter for a long time.
-We immediately started organizing adventurous ski trips.
-During the travels I noticed that Peter is a great winter sports specialist.
+I met Peter in 2015; he came to explore the region with friends at the time.
+The south of Kazakhstan has many opportunities for winter tourism, and I showed them the most beautiful places.
+Meanwhile, I feel like I’ve known Peter for a long time.
+We immediately started organizing adventure winter sports trips.
+During the trips, I found that Peter is a great winter sports specialist.

-What is the most memorable moment with Ryce Travel?
-For me almost every trip with Peter is remarkable and always very interesting.
-People work hard in the mountains and have fun during the “apreski” 😅 I like that Peter always comes up with something new for the trips.
-This year we have added paragliding as an optional activity.
-We always try to be flexible and offer travelers a unique experience.
+Almost every trip with Peter is unique, and always very interesting.
+People work hard in the mountains and have fun during “aprés ski”?
+I like that Peter is always coming up with something new for the trips.
+This year we added paragliding as an optional activity.
+We always try to be flexible to provide travellers with a unique experience.